MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/refactor-adabas-aks-content.md

 - [Azure ExpressRoute](https://azure.microsoft.com/services/expressroute) extends your on-premises networks into the Microsoft cloud over a private connection that's facilitated by a connectivity provider.
 You can use ExpressRoute to establish connections to Microsoft cloud services like Azure and Office 365.

 - [Azure Kubernetes Service](https://azure.microsoft.com/services/kubernetes-service) is a fully managed Kubernetes service for deploying and managing containerized applications.
-AKS provides serverless Kubernetes, an integrated continuous integration and continuous delivery (CI/CD) experience, and enterprise-grade security and governance.
+AKS provides serverless Kubernetes, integrated continuous integration and continuous delivery (CI/CD), and enterprise-grade security and governance.

 - [Azure managed disks](/azure/virtual-machines/managed-disks-overview) are block-level storage volumes that are managed by Azure and used with Azure Virtual Machines.
 Various types are available: ultra disks, premium SSD, standard SSD, and standard HDD.
 SSD disks are used in this architecture.